Kylin-Network/kylin-collator/README.md

 run `./scripts/insert_alice_key.sh` to insert OCW signer.
 If the OCW signer does not have enough balance, please charge money as following instructions.

 #### Add New Oracle Service URL
-select Developer>>Extrinsics, then using priceFetchModule.addFetchDataRequest(url), type a url encode hex format.
+Select Developer>>Extrinsics, then using priceFetchModule.addFetchDataRequest(url), type a url encode hex format.
 ![pic](doc/imgs/addFetchDataRequest.png)

 #### Query Oracle Data